Geoff Chappell - Software Analyst

 A processor that has no cpuid instruction by this test is inferred to be either an 80386 or 80486.
 So too can be a processor that has the instruction but only with too little functionality.
 The main measure of functionality for the cpuid instruction is which function or leaf numbers the instruction accepts as input in the eax register.
 The maximum supported leaf is easily learnt as the output in eax from cpuid leaf 0.
 The family, model and stepping are produced as bit fields in eax from cpuid leaf 1.
 If the instruction does not have leaf 1, then starting with version 3.50 the kernel dismisses the instruction as unusable, such that again the processor must be an 80386 or 80486.

-For an 80386 or 80486, this registry value’s string data has the form 80x86-yz in which x is the family as a decimal digit, i.e., 3 or 4, y is the model but as a letter from the scheme A for 0, B for 1, etc., and z is the stepping, again as a decimal digit.
+For an 80386 or 80486, this registry value’s string data has the form 80x86-yz in which x, y and z are resolved from the family, model and stepping as recorded in the KPRCB: x is the CpuType as a number, y is the CpuModel but as a letter from the scheme A for 0, B for 1, etc., and z is the CpuStepping as a number.

-Of course, with the Pentium being effectively a minimum requirement in Windows XP and higher, what the Windows kernel identifies about a processor that does not support cpuid is now of interest only to historians (and perhaps to hobbyists who have enough time on their hands to try running a modern Windows on an 80486 for the dubious fun of seeing what happens).
-Yet it’s no small curiosity that the code for testing that the CPU is an 80386 or 80486, and then for identifying which type of 80386 or 80486, wasn’t discarded until version 6.3, having stayed unchanged, byte for byte, from version 3.10.
-There cannot in the whole history of computing be much other binary code that has been retained longer, through more revisions, with wider distribution.
+Of course, with the Pentium being effectively a minimum requirement in Windows XP and higher, what the Windows kernel identifies about a processor that does not support cpuid is now of interest only to historians—and perhaps to hobbyists who have enough time on their hands to try running a modern Windows on an 80486 for the dubious fun of seeing what happens.

 |4||1||0||80486-B0||reading dr4 causes Invalid Opcode exception|